MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockOversized.md

 :::image type="content" source="Media/CustomOversized/Picture7.png" alt-text="Image shows the texture image for the Giant Umbrella block.":::

-- Remember to add a friendly name for the texture in the terrain testure file, add a display name for the block in `en_US.lang`, and optionally add an entry for this block in `blocks.json` if you want to give the block a sound.
+- Remember to add a friendly name for the texture in the terrain texture file, add a display name for the block in `en_US.lang`, and optionally add an entry for the block in `blocks.json` if you want to give the block a sound.

 ***Behavior Pack Step***

 Create `umbrella.json` and fill it in using your knowledge from the previous tutorials.
 If you get lost, that's totally normal.
 Here are some troubleshooting tips:

-- Refer back to the custom sushi block - these steps are the same!
+- Refer back to the custom sushi block - the steps are the same!
 - Check back on your previous blocks
     - Did you forget a file?
-    - Dd you copy a file and not update a name?
+    - Dd you copy a file without updating a name?
 - Double-check your work in minecraft-samples.

 Next up, testing!